erwanM974/hibou_label/README.md

 If we considered a multi-trace with a repetition of the (a!m,b?m) behavior, the situation (w.r.t. the respective performances of GreedyBestFS and DepthFS) would be reversed.

+With "step=0" (others to 0), GreedyBestFS is equivalent to BreadthFirstSearch.

+To summarize, GreedyBestFS can be considered to be another implementation of a search strategy that includes the possible combinations of BreadthFS and DepthFS with frontier priorities.

 ## Explore